 Tile density and moisture absorption have an indirect relationship to each other.
 As the density of the tile increases, the moisture absorption rate becomes less.
 Tile density and moisture absorption are important to understand when selecting the tiles for different applications.

-Non-Vitreous Tiles – Tiles with a water absorption of 7% or greater (wall tile).
+Non-Vitreous Tiles - Tiles with a water absorption of 7 percent or greater (wall tile).
 These are suited for indoor wall use only.

-Semi-Vitreous Tiles – Tiles with a water absorption greater than 3%, but less than 7%.
+Semi-Vitreous Tiles - Tiles with a water absorption greater than 3 percent, but less than 7 percent.
 These tiles are suited for indoor use only.

-Vitreous Tiles – Tiles with a water absorption less that 3% moisture, but more than 0.5%.
+Vitreous Tiles - Tiles with a water absorption less that 3 percent moisture, but more than 0.5 percent.
 These are referred to as frost resistant tiles, but can not be used in exterior areas where freeze-thaw conditions could cause tile cracking.

-Impervious Tiles – Tiles that have less than .5% moisture absorption (Porcelain tile).
+Impervious Tiles - Tiles that have less than 0.5 percent moisture absorption (Porcelain tile).
 These tiles are frost proof and can be used in exterior areas, or on the outside of building facades.